Children’s Grief Awareness Day – Call for Submissions!

 Children and teens need to know that their perspectives are valued.
 This year, we want to honor the stories of individual grieving children by providing them with a platform to be heard.

-We would love to hear from children under 13, but need parent or caregiver permission to participate in this project.
+We would love to hear from children under 13, but you do need a parent or caregiver’s permission to participate in this project.
 To submit for this project, a parent or caregiver will need to send the audio recording to us by email and sign a consent form allowing us to use it.
 Parents/caregivers should email us at firstname.lastname@example.org to request the permission form.

 All audio files should be 90 seconds or less and should NOT include names!